The Atlantean Encounter

 Targeting Resident Salmon

-This creates a great opportunity for salmon anglers to think about how they are going to catch 'not so easy' resident salmon on the Scottish rivers until the Scottish Government are announcing a crackdown on the ecologically destructive Scottish North East & West coast aquaculture operations that our detached politicians favour over the wild resource!
-In the meantime anglers should make an effort to become 'fully' tuned in as overall from what I've seen the vast majority are not.
+This creates a great opportunity for salmon anglers to think about how they are going to catch 'not so easy' resident salmon on the Scottish rivers until the Scottish Government are announcing a crackdown on the highly ecologically destructive Scottish North East & West coast aquaculture operations that our detached politicians favour over the wild resource and deploy some basic salmon migration route policing!
+In the meantime anglers should make an effort to become 'fully' tuned in as overall from what I've seen too many are not.
 Most anglers unfortunately do not get the opportunity to fish and hone these salmon fishing skills as often as needed for these skills to be developed effectively or simply have never been fortune enough to be in the company of a true expert and be shown the differing approaches for catching tricky resident fish.

 More Than Just Casting A Lovely Line

 I'm not talking here about a beautifully presented long range fly line as to my mind while lovely to see that's just the entry ticket to the carnival which doesn't get you a free pass for the dodgems!
 The way to catch difficult salmon is to firstly stop and think!
 What's the point of swinging the same 'repetitive' fly patterns 6 feet over resident salmon's heads over and over again hoping one is going to break radio silence!
 It's not going to happen but understand if you can place any salmon fly into that 'magical' square foot of water directly in front of even a difficult salmon's nose then there's a real chance that fish is going to at least have a 'nudge' at the fly.

 Become A Salmon Psychologist